In this essay…

 Savarkar: A modernist before pundit Nehru

 If a comparative analysis is done between V.D.
-Savarkar and Mahatma Gandhi, then we will find that Mahatma Gandhi was a traditionalist in his thinking while Savarkar was modernist in his views.
-First, On Hinduism, Mahatma Gandhi was spiritual but Savarkar used Hinduism for political empowerment of Hindus.
+Savarkar and Mahatma Gandhi, then we will find that Mahatma Gandhi was a conservative in his thinking while Savarkar was modernist in his views.
+First, On Hinduism, Mahatma Gandhi was spiritual but Savarkar used Hinduism for the political empowerment of Hindus.
 Savarkar’s notion of Hinduism was limited to electoral politics.
 For e.g., When Mahatma Gandhi visited V.D.
-Savarkar in Indian House, London, he saw that Savarkar was frying fish.
+Savarkar in the ‘India House’, London, he saw that Savarkar was frying fish.
 He suggested Mahatma Gandhi eat non-veg in order to fight against British Raj.

 Second, Mahatma Gandhi was an idealist and spiritual but Savarkar belongs to offensive realism.
 For example, “Gandhi talked about Lord Ram as selfless and conciliatory, Savarkar spoke about Goddess Durga as the epitome of “Vinashkari” (destroyer), someone who killed the evil”.
-Third, Mahatma Gandhi and Savarkar both opposed untouchability but supported the Varna theory.
-Both of them justified the division of labor.
+Third, Mahatma Gandhi opposed untouchability but supported the Varna theory on the logic of division of labor.
+But Savarkar was for the complete eradication of the caste system.
 Fourth, V.D.
 Savarkar and Mahatma Gandhi both were proponents of Hindi as a common language for the unification of India.

 However, there are certain views of Savarkar on which I don’t agree.
 For example, he never acknowledged women’s role as independent agents in the public sphere almost similar to Mahatma Gandhi.
 However, to some extent, Gandhi Ji acknowledged that women can venture into the public domain but only for nationalist purposes.
 Another point where one could disagree with Savarkar on the notion of “Punya Bhumi.”
 There is no issue in “Matra Bhumi” but “Punya Bhumi” of different religions could be different.